Applying for CAT 2026? Check here latest CAT exam eligibility criteria and academic requirement to appear for the national level MBA entrance exam.

 The basic academic eligibility criteria of CAT and IIM are same.
 However, while to appear in CAT exam, one has to fulfill mainly academic criteria which is graduation, to be eligible for admission to the IIMs, one has to meet the CAT cut off percentile.

 There is no reservation criteria for CAT exam apart from 5 per cent relaxation of marks in graduation for SC/ST/PwD candidates.
-However, the IIMs follows reservation criteria fixed by the Government of India.
-Take a look at the table below for percentage of seats reserved for SC, ST and NC-OBC candidates:
+However, the IIMs follows reservation criteria fixed by the Government of India for seat allotment.

 | Categories |